Georgina Jolibois: Personal information

 Georgina Jolibois was born and raised in La Loche, Saskatchewan, near the Clearwater River Dene First Nation.
 She has a degree from the University of Saskatchewan.
 Before being elected into Parliament, Jolibois was the mayor of La Loche from 2003 to 2015, and she is also a member of the Saskatchewan Association of Northern Communities.
-In 2015, she was elected as the Desnethé—Missinippi—Churchill River area representative in Parliament.
+In 2015, she was elected as the Member of Parliament for Desnethé—Missinippi—Churchill River.

 2015 Canadian federal election

 In 2015, Jolibois expressed her desire to run as a candidate for the New Democratic Party in the upcoming 2015 Canadian Federal Elections for the Desnethe-Missinippi-Churchill River area.
 This riding covers half of Saskatchewan's northern area and includes many small communities as well as First Nation reserves and fly-in-posts.

-Jolibois won her riding by only 71 votes over the Liberal candidate, Lawrence Joseph, and defeated incumbent Rob Clarke.
+Jolibois won her riding by only 82 votes over the Liberal candidate, Lawrence Joseph, and defeated incumbent Rob Clarke.
 After a recount, it was found that Jolibois won by 82 votes over Joseph, not the previously recorded results of 71 votes.